-An employee on FMLA leave remains an employee and the leave will not constitute a break in service.
-An employee who returns from FMLA leave will return with the same seniority he/she had when the leave commenced.
+An employee on FMLA/CFRA leave remains an employee and the leave will not constitute a break in service.
+An employee who returns from FMLA/CFRA leave will return with the same seniority they had when the leave commenced.

 Medical Certifications